LTille/Deliverable_Five_SecurityTesting/README.md

 Attacks that exploit this vulnerability is active because attacker log in as administrator and modify bank account information.

-Exploiting this vulnerability would due to data loss and unauthorized access.
+Business value would be lost:Exploiting this vulnerability would due to data loss and unauthorized access.
 When attacker is able to log in as an administrator, customers’ information are stolen which will affect public image of the company and result in noticeable profit loss.

 ###### Steps for development team taken to fix this vulnerability:
   1. Adopt an input validation technique in which user input is authenticated against a set of defined rules for length, type and syntax and also against business rules.
   2. Development team should ensure that users with the permission to access the database have the least privileges.
 Additionally, avoid using the 'sa' or 'db-owner' database users.
 This does not eliminate SQL injection, but minimizes its impact.
   3. Also, you should always make sure that a database user is created only for a specific application and this user is not able to access other applications.
   4. Remove all stored procedures that are not in use.
 Use strongly typed parameterized query APIs with placeholder substitution markers, even when calling stored procedures.
 Show care when using stored procedures since they are generally safe from injection.
 However, be careful as they can be injectable (such as via the use of exec() or concatenating arguments within the stored procedure).

 The URL of the website with the described vulnerability: http://demo.testfire.net/bank/login.aspx